ma225tq/stringManipulationLib/README.md

 ## Automatic unit tests

 The unit tests are ran with the command $ npm test.
+A report will appear in the form of an html file.

 ## Bug Reporting and Contributions